 The doors and hatches are an important part of your security measures.
 Fit them all with good quality locks, hasps and padlocks.
 Make sure the doors are made of sturdy stuff, solid wood or sheet steel is best and metal skins will add toughness to weaker timber doors.
 For high crime areas, installing steel door bars gives castle-style security and most thieves will turn and seek an easier steal when seeing a boat fitted with that level of protection!

 Windows are often a security weak spot on a narrowboats.
 Many boat owners fit lockable shutters to protect them from forced entry or vandalism.
-A bit of welding and fabrication is needed to fit the shutter mounts but it's a job worth doing if your windows present a tempting target to the local yobs.
+A bit of welding and fabrication is needed to fit the shutter mounts but it's a job worth doing if your windows present a tempting target to local thieves.

 A boat can be alarmed and immobilised.
 Many electronic security systems exist at a wide range of prices.
 The simplest systems use movement sensors linked to loud alarms but pricier systems can send you a text message if they detect an attempted break in.
 If you have a shore-power hook-up, consider CCTV.
 There's a wide range of web-enabled cameras available that can record any suspicious activity at your mooring.
 Footage can even be viewed remotely on an iPad, mobile phone or computer.